digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">In the first part, we will create a simple <b>shared repository</b> setup.
 Every team member will have access to the same repository, committing directly to <code>main</code>, or creating branches and pull-requests.
 We will not download the repository, but <a href="https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files">edit the files directly on GitHub</a> instead.</p>

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Task</b>: Select one <b>maintainer</b>, who creates a new remote repository on <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository">GitHub</a> and <a href="https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-your-project/managing-access-to-your-projects">invites</a> the other team members as contributors.
 You can work on a public or private repository.
-In addition, the maintainer creates a <code>README.md</code> file, chosing a project name and creating a contributor section similar to the following:</p>
+In addition, the maintainer creates a <code>README.md</code> file, choosing a project name and creating a contributor section similar to the following:</p>

 <h2 style="margin-bottom: 3px; font-family: monospace; font-size: 1em;">README.md</h2>